jennatuckerdeveloper/wwcode_hackathon_project/readme.md

 Corey Stone - Presentation, dashboard, data display.

-*"My favorite part was discovering the dashboard and figuring out that we could get the data stream and also working with developers." - Corey Stone
+*"My favorite part was discovering the dashboard and figuring out that we could get the data stream and also working with developers."i - Corey Stone*

 Jenna Tucker - Project management, API, name and logo.

-*"My favorite part was working with hardware and software both for the firs time and working with my team." -Jenna Tucker*
+*"My favorite part was working with hardware and software both for the first time and working with my team." -Jenna Tucker*

 Oliver Fu - Front-end UI and branding.